Planting Daffodil Bulbs And Narcissus Flowers For Sparkling Spring Color

 Soil Preparation For Narcissus Flowers

-Growing daffodils does not require very in depth soil preparation, you can do a few things to improve the quality of your soil.
+Growing daffodils does not require very in depth soil preparation, but you can do a few things to improve the quality of your soil.
 The most important part of preparing soil for daffodil bulbs is making sure there is adequate drainage.

 You also need to make sure that the soil you are using for planting daffodils is a well-balanced mix of clay, sand and organic matter.
 If you currently have heavy clay soil, you can add compost and coarse sand.
 With sandy soil, you can add bark, peat moss or leaf compost.
 It is best to prepare your soil at least a month before planting your daffodils.